Stay in touch

 Some women worry about stopping hormone therapy, but it will continue to reduce the risk of breast cancer coming back for many years after you finish your treatment.
 This is known as the carryover effect and may last for five years or longer.

-If you have any worries or questions about taking or stopping hormone therapy, you can call us free on 0808 800 6000 to talk through your concerns.
+If you have any worries or questions about taking or stopping hormone therapy, you can call our Helpline for further information and support.